-An application involving a property with a historic element shall be referred to and reviewed by the Milton Historic Commission.
-The Milton Historic Commission will offer findings that are advisory to the Planning Board.
+An application involving a property with a historic element built 75 years prior to application shall be referred to the Milton Historical Commission in conjunction with application to the Planning Board.
+The Milton Historical Commission may offer findings and recommendations that are advisory to the Planning Board.